gmrandazzo/libscientific/paper.md

 # Algorithm stability

 Since we are dealing with numerical analysis, unit tests are crucial to ensure correctness, stability, and reproducibility.
-Libcientific tests range from simple matrix-vector multiplication to the correctness of complex algorithms using ad-hoc torture toy examples.
+Libscientific tests range from simple matrix-vector multiplication to the correctness of complex algorithms using ad-hoc torture toy examples.

 # Speed and Memory Comparison

-Several simulations of every algorithm in libscientific with data of different sizes (input size) against CPU speed were performed to address the algorithm's performance.
+Several simulations of every algorithm in Libscientific with data of different sizes (input size) against CPU speed were performed to address the algorithm's performance.
 Looking at the plots for PCA, CPCA, and PLS, we observe a linear trend, which indicates that the algorithm's time complexity is linear, denoted as O(n).
 Instead, MLR shows an O(n³) behavior as expected from the OLS algorithm, which uses a matrix direct inverse approach.